 It combines frankincense, copaiba and lavender essential oils with a splash of witch hazel and jojoba oil.
 I saw pictures of people’s skin before and after and it was amazing!
 So, for the base of my serum, I started with those three—I mean, why fix what’s not broken, right?!

-I also wanted to add some ingredients that would fight breakouts and prevent future ones with a little more punch.
-Tea tree essential oil has long been praised for its anti-inflammatory and antibacterial properties, which makes it especially great for breakout-prone skin.
+Tea tree essential oil has long been praised for its anti-inflammatory and antibacterial properties, which makes it especially great for acne-prone skin.
+I also personally love the smell of tea tree oil—it’s invigorating.

 So, that was added to my list and I splurged and bought rose essential oil which is amazing for your skin and smells lovely too!
 It’s great for anti-aging and healing old scars.
 For my recipe, you can leave out the rose oil, it works great without it as well!